-Career & Technical Education: Biomedical Sciences A minimum of 1.0 VOC/CTE credit is required.
+Career & Technical Education: Biomedical Sciences

 BIOMEDICAL SCIENCES OPTIONS

 PROJECT LEAD THE WAY® BIOMEDICAL SCIENCES Project Lead The Way® Biomedical Sciences is a high school program designed for students interested in Health Science careers.
 The program is divided into four sections, each section building upon the previous.
 This dynamic program uses hands-on, real-world problems to engage and challenge students.
 Students interested in math, science, and the human body will find the PLTW Biomedical Sciences program a great introduction to the numerous medical fields.
 It will also teach them how the skills they learn are used in the biomedical sciences.
 The Biomedical Sciences program is integrated into the high school curriculum.
 It is designed to augment the high school science and math college preparatory programs to establish a solid background in biomedical science.
 Courses count for either Career and Technical Education or general elective credit however they DO NOT replace any college preparatory science classes.